-Cuba's geographic heart pounds with the timeless rhythms of Afro-Cuban music, of turquoise waves crashing on white-sand beaches, and of life unfolding in splendid colonial cities.
+Cuba's geographic heart beats with the rhythms of Afro-Cuban music, of turquoise waves crashing on white-sand beaches, and of life unfolding in splendid colonial cities.
 Its coral reefs are awash in color, its mangrove swamps attract flamingos by the thousands, and its lush mountain valleys are filled with birdsong of all types.

-Inviting beaches border Central Cuba to the north
+Inviting beaches border Central Cuba to the north and south.

-and south.
 In between are varied landscapes—from mountains to mangroves—dotted with historic cities.
 Unlike that of many Caribbean islands, Cuba's early history centered on life in cities, and scattered across this region are three of the nation's seven original "villas"—Trinidad, Sancti Spíritus, and Camagüey—as well as the colonial town of Remedios.
 In each, time-worn churches and mansions line cobbled streets and tidy parks; in the verdant countryside beyond, old farmhouses overlook sugar plantations, royal palms tower over pastures populated by the people's cattle, and children in red-and-white uniforms play outside one-room schoolhouses.

 Central Cuba's northern and southern coasts have many beautiful stretches of sand.
 The beach count leaps dramatically when you include the hundreds of cayos (keys) that flank the shores.
 More and more visitors are discovering the northern cayos, collectively called the Jardines del Rey (Gardens of the King).
 In the south, the less accessible archipelago known as the Jardines de la Reina (Gardens of the Queen) is visited only by diving excursions.